koohejij21/Shopify_collSplitter/README.md

   - Go to Shopify > Admin > Online Store > Pages > Add page
     1. Name it something easy to type
     2. Select the new template you just created in the "Template" drop-down on the right and save
+    3. Set the visibility to public and leave it unlisted, as this uses the Shopify Admin API, which won't work from the page preview.

-5. Navigate to the page after logging into the new customer account, regardless of whether it's hidden or public.
+5. Navigate to the page after logging into the new customer account.
 It will not load anything otherwise.